Tameness in generalized metric structures: Tameness in -AECs.

 \section{Tameness in $\mathbb{V}$-AECs.}

 In this section, we prove the set-theoretical consistency of a metric version of tameness in pseudo-$\mathbb{V}$-AECs, by a slight generalization of the methods in~\cite{LiRo17}.
-The proof given in~\cite{LiRo17} strongly uses the property of $\mathbb{R}$ that given any real number $\delta>0$ we can find a sequence $(\delta_n)_{n<\omega}$ ($\delta_n>0$) which converges to $\delta$.
-We get by with Lemma~\ref{Closeness}, which guarantees the existence of a directed set in $\V$ with meet $\delta$, provided $\V$ is cocontinuous---in fact, SAFA gives us a {\em sequence} of this form but, as mentioned in Remark~\ref{remsafa}, we restrict ourselves to continuity wherever possible.
+The proof given in~\cite{LiRo17} makes essential use of the property of $\mathbb{R}$ that given any real number $\delta>0$ we can find a sequence $(\delta_n)_{n<\omega}$ ($\delta_n>0$) which converges to $\delta$.
+In the argument that follows, we attain the same effect through the sequential approximation property of strongly Flagg quantales (Definition~\ref{defsflagg}(2)).

+In what follows, we will speak freely of \emph{presentability}, in the sense of Definition~\ref{defacc}(2).
+Recall that, by Proposition~\ref{propvaecsize}, an object $M$ in a (pseudo)-$\V$-AEC $\ck$ is $\kappa$-presentable for $\kappa>\lsk$ if and only if $\dc{M}<\kappa$.